 The question to address here is whether homework causes depression or not.
 This article will, therefore, examine homework-related issues and determine whether depression is an end-result of homework to students.
 Well, there are many impacts related to assigning tedious and tough tasks for students.
 When teachers or tutors assign students tasks to work from home, various factors should be put into consideration.
 Realistically, many tutors miss on this matter.
 Tutors fail to address several issues like the amount of homework given to students as well as the manageability of the tasks assigned.
 In most cases, learners will always experience a hard time handling assignments that are far much beyond their abilities.
+If you read what happens if you fail a class in college, you will understand you should do all your best in order not to fail.
 Furthermore, the same students face many tasks to handle over a fixed time.

 Research has shown that most students spend much of their time doing homework and, in some cases, extend into time reserved for other personal activities.
 As a result, the learners may end up not doing other activities that are essential in their development.
 Mostly, learners will end up missing on their daily activities such as sharing their concerns with family members and friends, participating in activities they have affection for, and cultivating their mentality as well as life skills.
 Students with a lot of homework to do are often linked to complications such as sleep deprivation, exhaustion, stomach problems, weight loss, and of course, depression.
 Cases of young students taking drugs such as alcohol and marijuana have scaled up at a faster rate.